 We are currently instructed on over 60 cases including two of the biggest ever legal highs cases which have a combined benefit figure of £13m.
 These cases have a dedicated team working hard to reduce the benefit figures and to try and salvage some of the client’s assets.
 We believe that challenging the benefit figures is as important as working on the available amount and the only way to avoid any ancillary applications by the Crown is to make sure the order made is affordable and correct in law in the first place.

-We challenge the amount which the prosecution seek to confiscate by sheer hard work in our detailed analysis of the figures.
+We challenge the amount which the prosecution seeks to confiscate by sheer hard work in our detailed analysis of the figures.

 We will deal with confiscation cases anywhere in England and Wales.